310mc/https-310mc.github.io-tl/source/_posts/ninja_clan.md

 - Event Story
 - Nishioka Maiko
 - Story Index
 description: "[ES!!]
-Mao informs Shinobu that Ninja Association will have its activities suspended.
+Mao informs Shinobu that the Ninja Association will have its activities suspended.
 Shinobu consults with Tetora and Midori for help, but they can't come up with a foolproof solution…"
 ---
 <div class="preview-wrapper reverse" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">
     <div class="grid-wrapper">